AmazingCory/Haskell-set-implementation/README.md

 # Haskell-set-implementation

-Project ended in Dec 2022.
+Project ended in December 2022.